 Woodhenge is an atmospheric Neolithic site close to Stonehenge.
-Probably built about 2500 BC, it was originally believed to be the remains of a burial mound, surrounded by a bank and ditch almost completely destroyed by ploughing.
-Aerial photography detected rings of dark spots in a crop of wheat, and today concrete markers replace the six concentric rings of timber posts which are believed to have been a ceremonial monument.
+Probably built about 2500 BC, it was formed of six concentric ovals of standing posts, surrounded by a bank and ditch.
+The site was discovered by aerial photography in 1925, when rings of dark spots were spotted in a crop of wheat.
+Today, concrete markers show the positions of the timber posts.

 Read more about the history of Woodhenge.